4Rs Student Action Projects

 Take Action at Home!

-Although the 4Rs Student Action Project in-classroom program is on hold due to COVID 19, that doesn’t mean students can’t continue to take action to reduce waste and build a healthier planet!
+Students can take action to reduce waste and build a healthier planet even from home!
 StopWaste has developed pathways for students and families to take action on litter, plastic pollution, and food waste.
 These pathways, which include activities and action project templates, were developed as part of StopWaste’s resources for distance learning and are designed with the best practices from the in-person classroom program.

 About the 4Rs Student Action Project